slackware-es/web/content/docs/install.md

 tags = ["install", "how-to", "setup"]
 +++

-This document is a derivative of the [Slacbook:install](https://docs.slackware.com/slackbook:install).
+This document is a derivative of the [Slacbook:install](https://docs.slackware.com/slackbook:install) and [Slackbook beta](https://slackbook.org/beta/#ch_install).
 The aim is to produce an evolution and contribute it back to the original work.

 Introduction
 -----